Get Funding

 USDA-Rural Development’s Rural Energy for America Program (REAP)

-The Section 9007 of the 2008 Farm Bill provides funding for renewable energy systems and energy efficiency improvements.
-Rural Development administers these funds and offers grants, guaranteed loans, or a combination to farmers and rural small businesses.
-The annual application deadline is generally in the spring.
+The Farm Bill provides funding for renewable energy systems and energy efficiency improvements.
+USDA Rural Development administers these funds and offers grants, guaranteed loans, or a combination to farmers and rural small businesses.
+Visit this page to learn more about REAP.

-• Guaranteed loans can be made up to 75% of the project to a maximum of $25 million, or a combination of 25% grant and up to 50% guaranteed loan.
-You can learn more about the programs at this link.
+• Guaranteed loans can be made up to 75% of total eligible project costs or a combination of 25% grant and up to 50% guaranteed loan.

-Energy generated or saved by the 9007 program cannot be for residential use.
+• Energy generated or saved by the REAP program cannot be for residential use.
 The estimated cost of installing an electrical meter to separate farm use from residential use is considered an eligible project expense.

-Determine eligibility: If you plan to apply, or have questions about eligibility, level of energy assessment, or environmental review requirements, contact Anne Correia in the West Wareham USDA-RD office, 774-678-7242, Anne.Correia@ma.usda.gov.
+Determine eligibility: If you plan to apply, or have questions about eligibility, level of energy assessment, or environmental review requirements, contact Jodan Henault at Jordan.Henault@usda.govor 413-253-4319.

 Back to Top